Followers

 Gossip and rumors are the work of people who invest in "who's worse than me" thinking.
 Making someone out as the bad guy gives perverse pleasure to some people.
 It happens in Bible interpretation also.
 The Israelites are posed as righteous though they regularly disobeyed and committed evil acts.
 The Deuteronomist's advocacy of genocide against non-Israelites is reprehensible, yet many attempt to justify it on the basis of the good guy-bad guy fallacy.
 In reality, both righteous and evil persons are found in every society, community, and population.
 God's covenant with the Israelites does not permit them to destroy places and images sacred to their Hebrew ancestors, to level settlements of Hebrew clans other than Jacob's, or to commit genocide

 Some biblical figures are posed as evil though the biblical data does not support that view.
 Cain is labeled bad and Abel good.
 Noah is described as righteous, yet he curses his descendants after falling into a drunken stupor.
-Ham is labeled bad and Shem good.
+Ham is labeled bad and Shem good, yet their descendants intermarried (caste endogamy).
 Esau is the bad guy and Jacob the good guy.
-The pattern reveals the influence of the Talmud and ignorance of the canonical Scriptures.
+The pattern reveals the influence of the rabbis who contributed to the Talmud.
+Midrash often imposes an interpretation contrary to the data found in the canonical Scriptures.

 The Talmud is the source of many "bad guy" portrayals, some of which enter the New Testament writings.
 We note that the author of Hebrews cast Esau as "immoral" and "irreligious" in Hebrews 12:16, yet Esau, Isaac's proper heir, is said to be the recipient of blessings in Hebrews 11:20.